yannixeno/AzureHoneyPotLab/README.md

   - Install the AMA connector through the Content Hub and refresh your data connectors list.
 - Create a Data Collection Rule:
   - Name it (e.g., "Windows Events to Sentinel").
-  - Select "Honeypott VM" as the resource and choose "All Security Events."
+  - Select "Honeypot VM" as the resource and choose "All Security Events."

 ![image](https://github.com/user-attachments/assets/94b46108-0649-4029-822b-93673965ce81)